hassaanbinaslam/myblog_fastai_archived/_posts/2022-07-07-sagemaker-script-mode.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h1 id="Introduction">Introduction<a class="anchor-link" href="#Introduction"> </a></h1><p>You may have trained a model with your favorite ML framework, and now you are asked to move your code to Amazon SageMaker.
-The good news is that SageMaker's fully managed training works well with many popular ML frameworks, including <code>scikit-learn.</code> In addition, SageMaker provides its prebuilt container for the scikit-learn framework, enabling us to port our scripts to SageMaker and benefit from its training and deployment capabilities.
-SageMaker's scikit-learn container is an open source library for making the scikit-learn framework run on the Amazon SageMaker platform.
+The good news is that SageMaker's fully managed training works well with many popular ML frameworks, including <code>scikit-learn</code>.
+In addition, SageMaker provides its prebuilt container for the scikit-learn framework, enabling us to seemlessly port our scripts to SageMaker and benefit from its training and deployment capabilities.
+SageMaker's scikit-learn Container is an open source library for making the scikit-learn framework run on the Amazon SageMaker platform.
 You can read more about sklearn container features from its GitHub page <a href="https://github.com/aws/sagemaker-scikit-learn-container">SageMaker Scikit-learn Container</a>.</p>
 <p>Amazon SageMaker also provides open source Python SDK to train and deploy models on SageMaker.
 SageMaker SDK provides several high-level abstractions (classes), including:</p>
 <ul>
 <li><code>Session</code> Provides a collection of methods for working with SageMaker resources </li>
 <li><code>Estimators</code> Encapsulate training on SageMaker</li>
-<li><code>Predictors</code> Provide real-time inference and transformation using Python data types against a SageMaker endpoint
+<li><code>Predictors</code> Provide real-time inference and transformation using Python data types against a SageMaker endpoint</li>
-You can read more on SageMaker Python SDK from its official site <a href="https://sagemaker.readthedocs.io/en/stable/overview.html">Amazon SageMaker Python SDK</a></li>
 </ul>
+<p>You can read more on SageMaker Python SDK from its official site <a href="https://sagemaker.readthedocs.io/en/stable/overview.html">Amazon SageMaker Python SDK</a></p>
-<p>This approach of using a custom training script with SageMaker's prebuilt container is commonly called <strong>Script Mode</strong>.
+<p>This approach of using a custom training script with SageMaker's prebuilt container is commonly called as <strong>Script Mode</strong>.
 To train a scikit-learn model by using the SageMaker Python SDK involves three steps:</p>
 <ol>
 <li><strong>Prepare a training script</strong>.
 The training script is similar to any other scikit-learn training script that you might use outside of SageMaker</li>
 <li><strong>Create an Estimator object from class <code>sagemaker.sklearn.SKLearn</code></strong>.
 Scikit-learn estimator class handles end-to-end training and deployment of custom scikit-learn code.
-It will execute a scikit-learn script within a SageMaker Training Job.
-The managed scikit-learn environment is an Amazon-built Docker container that runs functions defined in the supplied <code>entry_point</code> Python script. </li>
+We pass our training script to the SKLearn estimator, and it executes the script within a SageMaker Training Job.
+This training job is an Amazon-built Docker container that runs functions defined in the provided Python script. </li>
 <li><strong>Call the Estimator's <code>fit</code> method on training data</strong>.
 Training is started by calling <code>fit()</code> on this Estimator.
 After training is complete, calling <code>deploy()</code> creates a hosted SageMaker endpoint and returns a <code>SKLearnPredictor</code> instance that can be used to perform inference against the hosted model.
 We will discuss the <code>SKLearn</code> Estimator in more detail later in this post.</li>
 </ol>
 <p>To read more about using scikit-learn with the SageMaker Python SDK, you may refer to the official documentation <a href="https://sagemaker.readthedocs.io/en/stable/frameworks/sklearn/using_sklearn.html">using Scikit-learn with the SageMaker Python SDK</a>.
 The official documentation is valuable, and I would highly recommend checking it and keeping it as a reference.</p>
 <p>In this post we will built a scikit-learn <a href="https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html">RandomForrestClassifier</a> on <a href="https://archive.ics.uci.edu/ml/datasets/iris">iris public dataset</a>.
 There is a similar example in SageMaker documentation. <a href="https://sagemaker-examples.readthedocs.io/en/latest/sagemaker-script-mode/sklearn/sklearn_byom_outputs.html">Train a SKLearn Model using Script Mode</a>.
-Still, it does not discuss many important elements of a scikit-learn container and its environment.
-This post will cover all the stages of training a scikit-learn model with script mode.
+But it does not discuss many important aspects of a scikit-learn container and its environment.
+In this post, we will learn about them and cover all the details of training a scikit-learn model with script mode.
 I also noted that the example in the documentation uses <code>RandomForrestRegressor</code> on a classification problem which I believe is a mistake.</p>
 <p>We have much to cover and learn, so let's start.</p>

 </div>